copperdogma/ai-feed-consolidator9/docs/stories/story-002-local-database-setup.md

 This story aligns with the [Database](../design.md#database) section of the design document which specifies using a local PostgreSQL database (not containerized) and the [Database Schema](../architecture.md#database-schema) section of the architecture document.

 ## Acceptance Criteria
-- Local PostgreSQL instance is set up and configured
-- Database schema is fully defined in Prisma format
-- All necessary tables are created with proper relationships
-- Migrations are set up for version control
-- Data access layer is implemented with Prisma
-- Repository pattern is implemented for data access
-- Docker containers can successfully connect to the local database
-- Schema supports all required features:
-  - User management
-  - Source configuration
-  - Content storage
-  - Summary storage
-  - Topic management
-  - Activity tracking
+- ✅ Local PostgreSQL instance is set up and configured
+- ✅ Database schema is fully defined in Prisma format
+- ✅ All necessary tables are created with proper relationships
+- ✅ Migrations are set up for version control (using `prisma db push` for development)
+- ✅ Data access layer is implemented with Prisma
+- ✅ Repository pattern is implemented for data access
+- ✅ Docker containers can successfully connect to the local database
+- ✅ Schema supports all required features:
+  - ✅ User management
+  - ✅ Source configuration
+  - ✅ Content storage
+  - ✅ Summary storage
+  - ✅ Topic management
+  - ✅ Activity tracking

+## Schema Documentation

+The database schema has been designed to support all the required features of the AI Feed Consolidator application:

+### Enums

+#### `SourceType`
+- `RSS` - RSS and Atom feed sources
+- `YOUTUBE` - YouTube platform sources (Watch Later, playlists)
+- `TWITTER` - X/Twitter platform sources (bookmarks)
+- `EMAIL` - Email-based content sources

+#### `ContentStatus`
+- `UNREAD` - Content that has not been viewed/read yet
+- `READ` - Content that has been viewed/read
+- `ARCHIVED` - Content that has been archived for later reference
+- `DELETED` - Content marked for deletion (soft delete)

+#### `ContentPriority`
+- `LOW` - Low priority content
+- `MEDIUM` - Medium priority content (default)
+- `HIGH` - High priority content
+- `URGENT` - Urgent content requiring immediate attention

+### Core Models

+#### `User`
+Represents an application user (primarily the owner, with possible family members).
+- `id`: UUID primary key
+- `email`: Unique email address
+- `name`: Optional user name
+- `firebaseUid`: Unique Firebase Authentication ID
+- `avatar`: Optional URL to user avatar/profile picture
+- `isActive`: Boolean flag for account status
+- `createdAt`: Timestamp when the record was created
+- `updatedAt`: Timestamp when the record was last updated
+- Relations:
+  - `password`: One-to-one relation to Password model
+  - `sources`: One-to-many relation to Source model
+  - `activities`: One-to-many relation to Activity model

+#### `Password`
+Password hash storage (used alongside Firebase Authentication).
+- `hash`: Hashed password
+- `userId`: Foreign key to User model
+- Relations:
+  - `user`: Many-to-one relation to User model

+#### `Source`
+Represents a content source (RSS feed, YouTube playlist, Twitter bookmark list, etc.).
+- `id`: UUID primary key
+- `name`: Display name for the source
+- `url`: Source URL
+- `sourceType`: Enum for source type (RSS, YOUTUBE, TWITTER, EMAIL)
+- `userId`: Foreign key to User model
+- `icon`: Optional URL to source icon
+- `isActive`: Boolean flag for active/inactive status
+- `refreshRate`: Refresh interval in minutes (default: 60)
+- `lastFetched`: Timestamp of last content fetch
+- `settings`: JSON field for source-specific settings
+- `createdAt`: Timestamp when the record was created
+- `updatedAt`: Timestamp when the record was last updated
+- Relations:
+  - `user`: Many-to-one relation to User model
+  - `contents`: One-to-many relation to Content model

+#### `Content`
+Represents a content item from a source (article, video, tweet, email, etc.).
+- `id`: UUID primary key
+- `title`: Content title
+- `url`: Optional URL to the original content
+- `contentText`: Optional full text content
+- `contentHtml`: Optional HTML version of content
+- `sourceId`: Foreign key to Source model
+- `author`: Optional content author
+- `publishedAt`: Original publication timestamp
+- `status`: Enum for content status (UNREAD, READ, ARCHIVED, DELETED)
+- `priority`: Enum for content priority (LOW, MEDIUM, HIGH, URGENT)
+- `metadata`: JSON field for platform-specific metadata
+- `isDeleted`: Boolean flag for soft deletion
+- `createdAt`: Timestamp when the record was created
+- `updatedAt`: Timestamp when the record was last updated
+- Relations:
+  - `source`: Many-to-one relation to Source model
+  - `summary`: One-to-one relation to Summary model
+  - `activities`: One-to-many relation to Activity model
+  - `contentTopics`: One-to-many relation to ContentTopic model

+#### `Summary`
+Represents an AI-generated summary of a content item.
+- `id`: UUID primary key
+- `contentId`: Foreign key to Content model (unique)
+- `summaryText`: Summary text generated by AI
+- `createdAt`: Timestamp when the record was created
+- `updatedAt`: Timestamp when the record was last updated
+- Relations:
+  - `content`: One-to-one relation to Content model

+#### `Topic`
+Represents a topic category for content organization.
+- `id`: UUID primary key
+- `name`: Unique topic name
+- `description`: Optional topic description
+- `createdAt`: Timestamp when the record was created
+- `updatedAt`: Timestamp when the record was last updated
+- Relations:
+  - `contentTopics`: One-to-many relation to ContentTopic model

+#### `ContentTopic`
+Junction table for many-to-many relationship between Content and Topic.
+- `contentId`: Foreign key to Content model (part of composite primary key)
+- `topicId`: Foreign key to Topic model (part of composite primary key)
+- `assignedAt`: Timestamp when the topic was assigned
+- Relations:
+  - `content`: Many-to-one relation to Content model
+  - `topic`: Many-to-one relation to Topic model

+#### `Activity`
+Tracks user activities and content interactions.
+- `id`: UUID primary key
+- `userId`: Foreign key to User model
+- `contentId`: Optional foreign key to Content model
+- `action`: String defining the activity (read, archive, mark_priority, etc.)
+- `details`: JSON field for additional activity details
+- `createdAt`: Timestamp when the activity occurred
+- Relations:
+  - `user`: Many-to-one relation to User model
+  - `content`: Many-to-one relation to Content model (nullable)

+### Design Considerations
+- UUID is used for primary keys to avoid exposure of sequential IDs
+- Created and updated timestamps are included on all models
+- Soft deletion is implemented for critical data via isDeleted flags
+- JSON fields are used for flexible metadata storage
+- Enums are used for predefined values (SourceType, ContentStatus, ContentPriority)
+- Proper relationships are defined with appropriate cascade behaviors
+- Efficient indexes are included for common query patterns
+- The schema is designed to be extensible for future enhancements

+## Repository Pattern Implementation

+The repository pattern has been implemented to provide a clean abstraction over the database access layer:

+### Base Repository
+- Abstract class defining common CRUD operations for all entity types
+- Methods: findById, findAll, create, update, delete, count

+### Entity-Specific Repositories
+- **UserRepository**: For user management (findByEmail, findByFirebaseUid, updateProfile)
+- **SourceRepository**: For content sources (findByUserId, findByType, findSourcesToRefresh)
+- **ContentRepository**: For content items (findBySourceId, findByStatus, findByPriority, search)
+- **SummaryRepository**: For content summaries (findByContentId)
+- **TopicRepository**: For content topics (findByName, findByContentId)
+- **ContentTopicRepository**: For content-topic associations (associate, disassociate)
+- **ActivityRepository**: For user activities (findByUserId, findByContentId, findByAction)

+### Repository Factory
+- Centralized management of repository instances
+- Singleton pattern for each repository
+- Provides consistent Prisma client instance sharing

 ## Tasks
 - [x] Set up local PostgreSQL: